 In the spring of 2018, the City of Akron asked Sage to apply for a conditional-use permit for the tent community to bring the property into compliance with the zoning code.
 The building at 15 Broad Street is zoned commercial, which means that residential use is non-conforming.
 To obtain an exception, called a conditional-use permit, a property owner must submit an application.
 The planning commission evaluates the application using criteria in the zoning ordinances, 3 holds a public hearing, and makes a recommendation to the city council to approve or deny the permit.
 The city council also holds a public hearing and then makes its decision.

 On July 7, 2018, the planning commission voted 3–1 to recommend denial of the conditional-use permit.
 On September 17, the city council voted 8–4 to adopt that recommendation.
 The city council did not have to vote.
-It could have continued to work with The Homeless Charity on how to shape the conditional-use permit to ensure that Sage can help the homeless while being a good neighbor.
+It could have continued to work with Sage on how to shape the conditional-use permit to ensure that he can help the homeless while being a good neighbor.

-But the city council chose to vote no, pushing Sage and The Homeless Charity into a corner.
-Under Ohio law, the no vote triggered a 30-day window for challenging the city’s decision in court.5
+But the city council chose to vote no, pushing Sage into a corner.
+Under Ohio law, the no vote triggered a 30-day window for challenging the city’s decision in court.
+5

-Sage and The Homeless Charity have partnered with the Institute for Justice to take the city to court.
-We argue that the city council’s decision violated not only Akron zoning ordinances, but also the constitutional rights of Sage, The Homeless Charity, and its residents under the Ohio Constitution.
+Sage has partnered with the Institute for Justice to take the city to court.
+We argue that the city council’s decision violated not only Akron zoning ordinances, but also the constitutional rights of Sage and the homeless under the Ohio and U.S. Constitutions.

 The key theme of our constitutional argument is that the city cannot cast the homeless back into the streets—doing them real harm—to advance vague interests in aesthetics or harmony.
 In other words, the city’s actions are irrational, and hence unconstitutional, because the actual harm the city is doing to specific people is profoundly disproportionate to the miniscule public benefits of not allowing them to sleep at a commercial property.

 Importantly, we are not arguing for a general constitutional rule that anyone can shelter the homeless in tents anywhere, such as typical residential neighborhoods.
 This case is about a special permit for 15 Broad Street.
-Its location and commercial character mean that it is an appropriate place for The Homeless Charity to do its work.
+Its location and commercial character mean that it is an appropriate place for Sage to do his work.
 We recognize that the constitutional analysis may be different for similar work on other property.

-Here in Akron, we will argue that the property rights of Sage and The Homeless Charity prevent the city from shutting down the tent community.
+Here in Akron, we will argue that the property rights of Sage prevent the city from shutting down the tent community.
 Sheltering the neediest members of society is a legitimate and ancient use of private property that the government cannot impede without a very good reason—and no such reason is present in this case.

-IJ Senior Attorney Jeff Rowes and IJ Attorney Diana Simpson represent Sage, The Homeless Charity, and Sage Lewis LLC in the lawsuit.
+IJ Senior Attorney Jeff Rowes and IJ Attorney Diana Simpson represent Sage and Sage Lewis LLC in the lawsuit.
 They are assisted by Rebecca Sremack of the Sremack Law Firm LLC as local counsel.

 Founded in 1991, the Institute for Justice is the national law firm for liberty and the nation’s leading advocate for private property rights.
 Since 1991, it has litigated in the courts of law and in the court of public opinion to defend free speech, property rights, economic liberty, and educational choice.
 IJ is a nonprofit that does not charge its clients for representation.